Take a deeper dive into why CIDP symptoms occur

 - Multifocal CIDP: muscle weakness and sensory loss asymmetrically affecting primarily the arms

-- Focal CIDP: muscle weakness and sensory loss in only one limb
+- Focal CIDP: muscle weakness and sensory loss in only one arm or leg

 - Motor CIDP: muscle weakness without sensory symptoms